-The workshop was jointly mo derated by were taken by and the workshop was observed by.
-85 The second of th some papers and suggestions were submitted to Progressive and EAL at the point of and after running clude: a paper from Royal Burgh of Kinghorn CC, and some suggestion:
+The workshop was jointly moderated by notes were taken by and the workshop was observed by

+Some papers and suggestions were submitted to Progressive and EAL at the point of and after running the recall workshop.
+These include: a paper from Royal Burgh of Kinghorn CC, and some suggestions by email from These papers were submitted outwith the process; however, all content has been noted and passed on to EAL.